Hawkish cut

 Key highlights this week are the long-anticipated US presidential election and the Fed’s November policy meeting.

-As regards the election, the betting (Polymarket) at at the time of writing still suggests Trump is a warm favourite with a 55% chance of winning, though this has narrowed from a 65% chance a few days earlier.
+As regards the election, the betting (Polymarket) at the time of writing still suggests Trump is a warm favourite with a 55% chance of winning, though this has narrowed from a 65% chance a few days earlier.
 The myriad of polls still suggest a close result.

 Two key issues seems to be 1) which side gets the best polling day turnout 2) whether polling has been underestimating “shy Trump” or “shy Harris” supporters relatively more.